Sewerage: Water table

 Sewer system infrastructure often reduces the water table in areas, especially in densely populated areas where rainwater (from house roofs) is directly piped into the system, as opposed to being allowed to be absorbed by the soil.
 In certain areas it has resulted in a significant lowering of the water table.
 In the example of Belgium, a lowering of the water table by 100 meters has been the result.
 The freshwater that is accumulated by the system is then piped to the sea.
 In areas where this is a concern, vacuum sewers may be used instead, due to the shallow excavation that is possible for them.

 Lack of infrastructure

 In many low-income countries, sewage may in some cases drain directly into receiving water bodies without the existence of sewerage systems.
-This can cause water pollution.
-Pathogens can cause a variety of illnesses.
-Some chemicals pose risks even at very low concentrations and can remain a threat for long periods of time because of bioaccumulation in animal or human tissue.
+This can cause water pollution, along with spreading pathogens.
+Some chemicals pose risks at very low concentrations and can remain a threat for long periods of time because of bioaccumulation in animal or human tissue.